Celebrating Greedy Gourmet’s 9th birthday with a beautiful prawn dish, laced with garlic and butter. Something super simple to make at home!

 - Melt the butter, add the oil and generously grind salt in a large frying pan.
 Add the garlic and prawns, and fry over a high heat, stirring, for 3 – 4 minutes until the prawns are pink.
 Serve immediately with lemon wedges.

+Serve on a bed of rice, with green salad and a glass of white wine.
 To serve more people, simply multiply the ingredients accordingly.